-Priority will next be given to children who are members of other Christian denominations, 1 who regularly attend 2 a Christian church 3 .
+Full name of child Date of Birth Disc an tink how if it done Plea se lick box ii il desc ribes your child's circumstances.
+Criterion 3 Priority will next be given to children who are Baptised Catholic.
+1 Criterion 4 Priority will next be given to children who regularly attend 2 a Catholic church but are not Baptised Catholic.
+Criterion 6 Priority will next be given to children who are members of other Christian denominations, 3 who regularly attend 4 a Christian church 5 .
 I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
-If you are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B completed.
-I confirm that I have submitted a LA Common Application Form.
-Your name Date Please sign here
+(If you are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B completed.) •